gta3xlwifi-dev/.github/profile/README.md

 # How You Can Contribute

 Testing: Download our experimental builds, provide feedback, and help us squash bugs 🐛!

 Development: If you've got coding chops, dive into the codebase, suggest features, and work on optimizations.

 Documentation: Help us create clear guides and tutorials to make the ROM accessible to everyone.

-Spread the Word: Share our project with other Galaxy Tab A users!
+Spread the Word: Share our project with other Galaxy Tab A users and/or Developers.

 # Getting Started